sanmaomaomao/Hello-World/README.md

 # Hello-World
-This is my first github project
+This is my first github project,I've advanced the algorithm of the adaptive weight.